aosabook/500lines/ocr/ocr.markdown

 ### Core OCR Functionality

-In this section we’ll talk about how the actual training occurs via Backpropagation, how we can use the network to make predictions, and other key design decisions for core functionality.
+In this section we’ll talk about how the actual training occurs via backpropagation, how we can use the network to make predictions, and other key design decisions for core functionality.

 #### Training via Backpropagation (`ocr.py`)